Mark-Amgad/fibonacci-app/README.md

 ## Run steps:

 1. Clone the project.
-1. Make sure that your machine has docker and docker-compost setup.
+1. Make sure that your machine has docker and docker-compose setup.
 1. RUN `docker-compose up`
 1. ping http://localhost on your browser.